 For instance, you can choose the Jira project on one side, and click on “Filter entities” to choose which entities you want to synchronize.
-You can also choose whether the sync is manual or automatic and whether sync direction should be uni or bidirectional, the arrows directions will guide you through.
+You can also choose whether the sync is manual or automatic and whether the sync direction should be uni or bidirectional, the arrow directions will guide you through.

 Here, the destination side is Zendesk, but it can be any other depending on which application you want to synchronize with.

 The filter entities screen on the Jira side will look like this.
-To apply them on the other side, configure the same way on that side too.
+To apply them on the other side, configure them the same way on that side too.

-There are a lot of entities you can choose to filter like Priority, Labels, Assignee etc.
+There are a lot of entities you can choose to filter like Priority, Labels, Assignee, etc.

 Once you choose what needs to be done, click “Save” and you will return to the previous screen.
 Then you move ahead to configure the “Rules”.

 These Rules specify the mappings between Jira and the other application entities.
-Like Issues being mapped to tickets, incidents or work items.
+Like Issues being mapped to tickets, incidents, or work items.
 These default mappings can be edited by clicking the edit icon on the right side of the mapping or you can choose to delete any if you don’t need it.
 Drag and drop them up and down to prioritize them.

 You can even add a new mapping by clicking the “Add Mapping” button.

-Perhaps you want Priority in Jira to be mapped as a short-description in ServiceNow so the other team handles it according to their needs.
+Perhaps you want Priority in Jira to be mapped as a short description in ServiceNow so the other team handles it according to their needs.
 You can choose such on both sides.

 You can even choose what happens in case no matching values are found.
 You can choose to do nothing, report an error or else set a default value.